polterguy/phosphorusfive/plugins/p5.lambda/README.md

 eval:x:/../*/_x
 ```

-The above code creates a node structure, data-segment, containing p5.lambda instructions, which are evaluated as you invoke
+The above code creates a node structure, or a "data-segment", containing p5.lambda instructions, which are evaluated as you invoke
-*[eval]* on the *[_x]* node, passing in an expression leading to that node.
-To understand expressions, check out the
-documentation for the p5.exp project.
+*[eval]* on the *[_x]* node.
+To understand expressions, check out the documentation for the [p5.exp](/core/p5.exp/) project.

-Notice that *[eval]* will _NOT_ evaluate any nodes, having names, starting with an underscore (_).
+Notice that *[eval]* will _NOT_ evaluate any nodes, having names, starting with an underscore (_) or a period ".".
 This allows you to create
 data-segments in your code, where these data-segments will not be raised as Active Events.
 All nodes having a name,
-not starting with an underscore, will be attempted raised as Active Event by *[eval]*.
+not starting with an underscore or period, will be raised as Active Events by *[eval]*.
 This might produce weird results for you,
 if you do not start your data-segments with an underscore, and there just so happens to exist an Active Event, with the same name
 as the name of your data-segment.

 A good rule of thumb, is to always start your "data-segments" with an underscore for the above reasons.

-Notice though that if you explicitly invoke *[eval]* on a node, that starts with an underscore (_), then *[eval]* will evaluate that
+Notice though that if you explicitly invoke *[eval]* on a node, that starts with an underscore (_) or period (.), then *[eval]* will evaluate
-node, making it become the root node of its execution context (stack of execution).
+that node's children, making your evaluated node become the root node of its execution context (stack of execution).

 There also exists an *[eval-mutable]* Active Event, which allows you access to the entire main root graph object, but
 this Active Event is for the most parts for keyword implementors, and rarely something you'd consume yourself from Hyperlambda.

-The difference between *[eval]* and *[eval-mutable]* is that the first creates a new root node hierarchy, not allowing the
+*[eval]* creates a new root node hierarchy, not allowing the execution to gain access to any nodes from the outside of itself,
-execution to gain access to any nodes from the outside of itself, except nodes explicitly passed in as parameters, such
-as the below code demonstrates
+except nodes explicitly passed in as parameters, such as the below code demonstrates.

 ```
 _x